FiR 1: Dismantling

 The first step in the dismantling project was removing the fuel from the reactor.
-Then other radioactive parts (internal parts of the core, the reactor pool, the concrete biological shield, BNCT facility, and the primary cooling circuit) will be dismantled.
+Then other radioactive parts (internal parts of the core, the reactor pool, the concrete biological shield, BNCT facility, and the primary cooling circuit) were dismantled.
 The spent fuel and most parts of the reactor core are high-level waste.
 Other radioactive dismantling waste is classified as low- and intermediate-level waste.
-The goal is to limit the collective radiation dose to the dismantling staff to 10 milliman-sieverts.
-The reactor building will be cleaned so that there will be no limitations to its future use.
+The goal was to limit the collective radiation dose to the dismantling staff to 10 milliman-sieverts.
+The reactor building was cleaned so that there are no limitations to its future use.

 There were a total of 103 spent fuel rods in the reactor building.
 They contained 21.4 kg of uranium in total.
 The reactor used very little fuel because its power was so low and it operated only a few hours a day.
-Some of the fuel rods were in the reactor for its entire 53 year operating time.
-The spent fuel does not need cooling because its decay heat power is so low.
+Some of the fuel rods were in the reactor for its entire 53-year operating time.
+The spent fuel did not need cooling because its decay heat power was so low.
 In addition to the spent fuel, 24 unused fuel rods were stored in the building.
 They contained 5.7 kg of uranium in total.

-The FiR 1 fuel originates from the United States, and it belongs to the U.S. Foreign Research Reactor Spent Nuclear Fuel Acceptance program.
+The FiR 1 fuel originated from the United States, and it belonged to the U.S. Foreign Research Reactor Spent Nuclear Fuel Acceptance program.
 The program is intended to prevent proliferation of nuclear materials.
-Finland’s Nuclear Energy Act prohibits export of nuclear waste.
+Finland's Nuclear Energy Act prohibits export of nuclear waste.
 However, the law has an exception, according to which the prohibition does not apply to waste from a research reactor.
 In February 2021, the fuel of the reactor was transported to Denver, where the United States Geological Survey will use the fuel for several years in its reactor.
 Then the United States will take care of the spent fuel in Idaho National Laboratory.
 Most of the dangerous radioactivity of the used fuel will vanish in a thousand years (but some level of radioactivity will survive for much longer).